-Dr. Demetri J. Merianos, MD is a pediatric surgeon in New York, NY specializing in pediatric surgery, pediatric otolaryngology (ear, nose & throat), pediatric cardiothoracic surgery and surgical oncology (cancer surgery).
+Dr. Demetri J. Merianos, MD is a pediatric surgeon in New York, NY specializing in pediatric surgery, pediatrics (child & adolescent medicine), thoracic surgery, pediatric cardiothoracic surgery and general surgery.
 He graduated from UMDNJ-New Jersey Medical School in 2004 and has 21 years of experience.
 Dr. Demetri J. Merianos, MD is affiliated with NewYork-Presbyterian, Weill Cornell Medicine and Pediatric Surgery and Pediatric Trauma-Brooklyn.

 Laparoscopic Surgery